Surgical Weight Management

 - Willing to attend bariatric surgery support group sessions

-If you have additional questions after attending our information sessions, visit the National Institutes of Health for more information about bariatric surgery and to calculate your BMI.
+If you have additional questions, visit the National Institutes of Health for more information about bariatric surgery and to calculate your BMI.

 - A personalized meal plan designed by a dietitian